ray-project/ray/doc/source/train/user_guide.rst

 +++++++++++++++++++++++

-For more configurability of checkpointing behavior (specifically saving checkpoints to disk), a :ref:`sgd-api-checkpoint-strategy` can be passed into ``Trainer.run``.
+For more configurability of checkpointing behavior (specifically saving checkpoints to disk), a :ref:`train-api-checkpoint-strategy` can be passed into ``Trainer.run``.

 As an example, to disable writing checkpoints to disk: